tokuhirom/p6-Raw-Socket/README.md

 DESCRIPTION
 ===========

-Raw::Socket is socket library using [MoarVM issue #165](https://github.com/MoarVM/MoarVM/issues/165).
+Raw::Socket is socket library.
+This is workaround for [MoarVM issue #165](https://github.com/MoarVM/MoarVM/issues/165).

 COPYRIGHT AND LICENSE
 =====================